Gordo (comic strip): Honors

 Arriola received recognition given by cartoonists who were his peers, as noted above, and Gordo received the National Cartoonist Society's Humor Comic Strip Award twice, in 1957 and 1965.
 In 2008, Arriola received honors for his lifetime achievement.

 Final strip

 The final strip ran on March 2, 1985, where, in a final effort to avoid the advances of the widow Artemisa Rosalinda Gonzalez, Gordo marries his longtime housekeeper, Tehuana Mama.
 Arriola used three-quarters of the strip to say farewell to his readers.

-Today, Kit Parker Films owns the performing arts and merchandising rights to the comic strip and related characters.